sav-che/TL-2/Authors/Fischer, Eduard {std. E. Fisch.} (Suppl.).md

-> [!cite] BHL link: this entry starts at [page 205](https://www.biodiversitylibrary.org/item/103834#page/227/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 205](https://www.biodiversitylibrary.org/page/33259709) of TL-2 Suppl.
 VII.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 > [!example] See also [[Fischer, Eduard {std.
 E. Fisch.}|first entry]] for this author

 ### Author

 \* Fischer, Eduard (1861-1939), Swiss mycologist, born 16 Jun 1861 in Bern, studied natural sciences at the universities of Bern and Strassburg, Dr. ès-sciences 1883 Strassburg, post-graduate study, Univ. of Berlin 1884-1885, extraord. prof. 1893 (succeeding his father Ludwig Fischer, 1828-1907), then prof. and dir.
 1897-1933, all Institut et Jardin Botaniques, Univ. of Bern, elected rector 1910, Dr. h.c.
-1931 Univ. of Geneva and 1939 Univ. of Basel, and numerous other honors, his many students also made contributions to systematic mycology, died 18 Nov 1939 in Bern. (*Ed.
-Fischer*).
+1931 Univ. of Geneva and 1939 Univ. of Basel, and numerous other honors, his many students also made contributions to systematic mycology, died 18 Nov 1939 in Bern.
+**Abbreviated name**: *Ed.
+Fischer*

 #### Herbarium and types